 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures today, will range from the mid 30s in northern
+High temperatures today will range from the mid 30s in northern

-parts of Iowa and Wisconsin, to the middle 50s across western Kentucky
+parts of Iowa and Wisconsin, to the mid 50s across western Kentucky